Lego Disney: Lego Ideas sets

 There are six sets released as part of the Lego Ideas series.

 In 2015, WALL-E (set number: 21303) was released on 1 September that year and based on the Pixar film of the same name, a film that Angus MacLane worked on as the directing animator.
 The set consists of 677 pieces.

 In 2018, Tron Legacy Light Cycle (set number: 21314) was released on 31 March that year and based on the vehicle that appears in Tron: Legacy.
-The set consists of 230 pieces with three minifigures.
-The set includes Lego minifigures of Sam Flynn, Quorra and Rinzler.
+The set consists of 230 pieces with three minifigures of Sam Flynn, Quorra and Rinzler.

-In 2019, Steamboat Willie (set number: 21317) was released on 1 April that year and based on the first Mickey Mouse cartoon.
-The set consists of 751 pieces with two minifigures.
-The set includes Lego minifigures of Mickey Mouse and Minnie Mouse.
+In 2019, Steamboat Willie (set number: 21317) was released on 1 April that year and based on the first Mickey Mouse cartoon of the same name.
+The set consists of 751 pieces with two minifigures of Mickey Mouse and Minnie Mouse.

 In 2021, Winnie the Pooh (set number: 21326) was released on 1 April that year and based on the Winnie the Pooh franchise.
-The set consists of 1265 pieces with five minifigures.
-The set includes Lego minifigures of Winnie the Pooh, Piglet, Tigger, Rabbit and Eeyore.
+The set consists of 1265 pieces with five minifigures of Winnie the Pooh, Piglet, Tigger, Rabbit and Eeyore.

-In 2023, Hocus Pocus: The Sanderson Sisters’ Cottage (set number: 21341) was released on 4 July that year and based on the 1993 film Hocus Pocus.
+In 2023, Hocus Pocus: The Sanderson Sisters' Cottage (set number: 21341) was released on 4 July that year and based on the 1993 film Hocus Pocus.
 The winning project's announcement came over two months before the release of the sequel Hocus Pocus 2.
-The set consists of 2316 pieces with six minifigures.
-The set includes Lego minifigures of the three Sanderson Sisters (Winifred, Sarah and Mary), Max, Danni, Allison and Thackery Binx as the black cat.
+The set consists of 2316 pieces with six minifigures of the three Sanderson Sisters (Winifred, Sarah and Mary), Max, Danni, Allison and Thackery Binx as the black cat.

 In 2024, The Magic of Disney (set number: 21352) was released on 1 October that year and based on various Walt Disney Animation Studios Films.
 The set consists of 1103 pieces, including Mickey Mouse with Magic Brooms, four minifigures of Gepetto, Belle, Lilo Pelekai and Bruno Madrigal, and Simba, Sebastian and Flounder animal figures.

 Lego Art sets

-Disney's Mickey Mouse (set number: 31202) was released on 2 January 2021 as a part of the Lego Art theme.
+Disney's Mickey Mouse (set number: 31202) was released on 2 January 2021 as part of the Lego Art theme.